Personal Computer App-CE

 PCA 422 – Discover Digital Photography

-Gain an introduction to the fascinating technology that is catapulting the photographic world into the 21st century.
-Discuss the basics of digital photography, equipment, software, the digital darkroom, printing, Internet and e-mail use, along with commercial and personal applications.
-Learn what you need, what you can do, and what you can expect to invest.
+This course provides an introduction to the fascinating technology that is catapulting the photographic world into the 21st century.
+We'll discuss the basics of digital photography, equipment, software, the digital darkroom, printing, Internet and e-mail use, along with commercial and personal applications.
+You'll learn what you need, what you can do, and what you can expect to invest.
 Whether you're new to photography or a long-time professional looking for a complement to traditional photography, this class will provide an introduction to new opportunities for putting photography to use.

 1. explain digital storage capacity,